alexbeloi/nn-holdem/README.md

 We built a basic single table no limit hold'em game.
 Both dealer and player run a SimpleXMLRPCServer to network board state and player moves.

 The current implementation is meant to simulate a cash game.
-In the future, we will expand to accomodate multi-table tournament play.

 ## Neural network